What's New in EF Core 9

 This partition key definition follows the example given in Choose your hierarchical partition keys from the Azure Cosmos DB documentation.

-When querying, EF automatically extracts the partition key values from queries and applies them to the Cosmos query API to ensure the queries are constrained appropriately to the fewest number of partitions possible.
-For example, consider the following LINQ query that supplies the partition key values:
+When querying, EF automatically extracts the partition key values from queries and applies them to the Azure Cosmos DB query API to ensure the queries are constrained appropriately to the fewest number of partitions possible.
+For example, consider the following LINQ query that supplies all three partition key values in the hierarchy:

 var tenantId = "Microsoft";